 Furthermore an improvement in functional gut symptoms has also been recorded in patients with inflammatory bowel disease.

-A retrospective study amongst IBS patients, clearly identified the success of using a well defined diet that restricts fructose and fructans and generally avoids other FODMAPS.
+A retrospective study amongst IBS patients, clearly identified the success of using a well defined diet restricting fructose and fructans and generally avoiding other FODMAPS.

 Three out of four individuals were reported to experience impressive reductions in their symptoms.